PrairieLearn/PrairieLearn/docs/elements.md

   or with an adjacency matrix.
 - [`pl-drawing`](#pl-drawing-element): Creates an image from pre-defined collection of graphic objects
+- [`pl-overlay`](#pl-overlay-element): Allows layering existing elements on top of one another in specified positions.

 **Conditional** elements are meant to improve the feedback and question structure.
 These elements conditionally render their content depending on the question state.